-The Trois-Rivières Port Authority project involves the use of non-federal lands.
-The acquisition of the land required for construction of the terminal and its associated infrastructure is considered to be the exercise of a power.
-Consequently, the proponent must also examine the effects of the project on the following valued components, as per Subsection 5(2) of CEAA 2012:
+The Montreal Port Authority project is located on federal lands.
+The Montreal Port Authority is the proponent and is considered to be a federal authority within the meaning of Schedule 1 of the CEAA 2012.
+Therefore, the proponent must also examine the effects of the project on the following valued components under subsection 5(2) of CEAA 2012: